Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 Uninstallation of policy modules will fail or other problems will occur while;
 - Service/program is using the policy
-- Files and directories still have the labels which defined or used in the policy modules
+- Files and directories still have the labels defined in the policy modules

 ### 1. Stop the service